 B I O G R A P H Y

 Taichi Fukumura is a rising Japanese-American conductor known for his dynamic stage presence, resulting in a growing international career.
 Acclaimed for his musical finesse and passionate interpretations, he is praised by musicians and audiences alike across the United States, Germany, France, Italy, Spain, Bulgaria, Mexico, Hong Kong, and Japan.
 A two-time recipient of the 2021 Solti Foundation U.S. Career Assistance Award in 2021 and 2022, Fukumura is the newly appointed Assistant Conductor of the Fort Worth Symphony Orchestra.

 Passionate advocate for music education, Fukumura is Director of Orchestras at Merit School of Music in Chicago.
 In this capacity, he worked alongside the Mellon-supported Chicago Musical Pathways Initiative, building a robust orchestral training program for young musicians from underrepresented backgrounds.
-As the Founding Artistic Director and Principal Conductor of the Northwestern Medical Orchestra, he has led the ensemble since founding to national acclaim through multiple initiatives, including helping to establish the first national consortium of medical orchestras.
-Recognized for his contributions in community engagement, Taichi Fukumura has been appointed by the Mayor and City Council to serve on the Evanston Arts Council in Illinois, and served from 2021-2022 to empower and amplify local artists and arts organizations.
+As the Founding Artistic Director and Principal Conductor of the recently endowed Northwestern Medical Orchestra, he has led the ensemble to national acclaim through multiple initiatives, including contributing to establish the first national consortium of medical orchestras.
+Recognized for his innovations and dedication to the community, Taichi Fukumura is appointed to the Evanston Arts Council in Illinois, and served from 2021-2022 to empower and amplify local artists and arts organizations.